Jitter and VoIP: Congestion on the line

 PRTG stands out from other monitoring tools in that all its values are customizable.
 It immediately notifies you in the event of a problem, so you can react quickly – before noticeable interruptions or crashes arise.
 Thanks to PRTG, you’ll lift a huge weight off the shoulders of your support team, for fewer and fewer of your coworkers will have incidents to report.

-Our monitoring software works for you and promptly notifies you of potential issues.
+Our monitoring software frees you to focus on other tasks by promptly notifying you of potential issues.

-With PRTG, you get one central monitoring tool for your servers and entire network.
+PRTG gives you one central monitoring tool for your servers and entire network.
 Enjoy a quick overview of your whole infrastructure via our dashboard and app.

-Customizing PRTG is a breeze.
-Getting started or switching from another network monitoring tool is easy thanks to the PRTG auto-discovery and pre-configured device templates.
+Getting started with PRTG is a breeze.
+Setting up or switching from another network monitoring tool is easy thanks to the auto-discovery and pre-configured device templates.

 How much time does a data packet need for its "trip” from the sender to the receiver?
 This time is referred to as latency.
 According to ITU-T, the agency responsible for telecommunications standards, latencies of up to 125 milliseconds are acceptable.
 PRTG’s recommendation: Set a threshold for 100 milliseconds.
 You’ll immediately receive an alert if this value is exceeded, allowing you to act quickly before noticeable interruptions or crashes arise.

-All you need to know about jitter
+The short and sweet of it: All you need to know about jitter

 What is jitter?